Isac Mayembo

 Isac Mayembo (born January 4, 1999, Évry), also known as Alex Hitchens, is a French basketball player and social media personality.

-After a short professional sports career at the highest level, he decided to stop and take up social networking.
+After a short professional sports career, he decided to stop and take up social networking.
 In content posted on YouTube, Instagram and TikTok, he presents himself as a seduction coach and sells online training courses.
 However, his videos are the subject of recurring controversy due to his masculinist views.

 Early life

 Of Congolese origin, Isac Mayembo was born in Evry on January 4, 1999.

 He started playing basketball "late", at the age of 15.

 Sport career

 On September 10, 2018, Mayembo signs with Antibes.
 He starts with the Antibes Sharks Espoirs before joining the professional squad during the sports season.

 In 2019, he is one of 15 players called up by Jean-Aimé Toupane for the French U20 team at INSEP for the first training camp in preparation for the European Championship in Tel Aviv from July 13 to 21, 2019.

 In 2019, he is loaned out by Antibes to the Nationale 1 club.
 His first real professional experience came at La Charité Basket 58.

 In 2020, he signed at Entente Cergy Osny Pontoise Basket Ball.

 On July 29, 2021, he was declared a free agent.